roboconf/roboconf.github.io/en/user-guide/roboconf-dsl.md

 	children: My-Dash-Board, Marketing-Suite;

 	# Properties exported by this component.
+	exports: ip, port = 19099;
 	# 'port' should have a default value, or we will have to set it when we create an instance.
-	exports: port = 19099;

-	# 'ip' is a special variable.
-It will be updated at runtime by a Roboconf agent.
+	# 'ip' will be updated at runtime by Roboconf's agent.
-	exports: ip;

 	# Other components properties that this server needs to have so that it can start.
 	imports: LB.port (optional), LB.ip (optional);